jbakse/site_builder/content/3D/index.md

 : Powdered material is fused by a laser.

 Laminated Object Manufacturing (LOM)
-: Layers of object are cut from paper or film.
+: Layers of the object are cut from paper or film.